OpenFAST/openfast/docs/source/dev/index.rst

 avoid any merge or code conflicts.

-With development happening in parallel between NREL, industry partners, and universities, NREL relies on these GitHub tools to coordinate efforts:
+With development happening in parallel between NREL, industry partners, and universities, NREL relies on GitHub to coordinate efforts:

 - `GitHub Issues <https://github.com/openfast/openfast/issues>`_ is the place to ask usage or development questions, report bugs, and